MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-receive-activities.md

 Most clients wish to retain a complete message history.
 Even though Direct Line is a multi-part protocol with potential timing gaps, the protocol and service is designed to make it easy to build a reliable client.

 - The `watermark` property that is sent in the WebSocket stream and Get Conversation Activities response is reliable.
-A client will not miss any messages as long as it replays the watermark verbatim.
+A client won't miss any messages as long as it replays the watermark verbatim.

 - When a client starts a conversation and connects to the WebSocket stream, any activities that are sent after the POST but before the socket is opened are replayed before new activities.